Tips on how to grow organic garlic including varieties, planting direct and in modules, after care, harvesting, and storage.

-One of the easiest crops to grow in an organic garden is garlic.
-It’s hardy, suffers few pests, and in mid-summer will reward you with dozens of bulbs that can be dried out and used over the next six months to a year.
+One of the easiest crops to grow in the organic garden is garlic.
+It’s hardy, suffers few pests, and in mid-summer will reward you with dozens of bulbs that can be dried out and used over the next three months to a year.
 Garlic is truly one of the most rewarding crops you can grow.

 Choose your garlic